rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 ### 2.2.3 Tuples

 The rows of a relation, other than the header row containing the attribute names, are called `tuples`.
-A tuple has one compinent for each attribute of the relation.
+A tuple has one component for each attribute of the relation.
 For example,

 > (Gone With the Wind, 1939, 231, drama)